ElenaCM-0/FUSTA/part0/ex6.md

 participant browser
 participant server

-Note right of browser: A new note is created.
+Note right of browser: A new note is created. <br>
 The browser creates a new note with the current date and the given content The browser adds this note to the data it prints
 The browser repaints the page